 The bad information (and bad food) they found during their research, combined with the great results that both Carter and Vic had, convinced them to create Diabetic Kitchen in January 2014.

-Since then they have grown to over 60,000 subscribers and Facebook fans along with developing a line of mixes that are sugar free, gluten free, high fiber, Keto-friendly and low-carb with no artificial sweeteners or sugar alcohols.
+Since then they have grown to over 135,000 subscribers and Facebook fans along with developing a line of mixes and ready to eat foods that are gluten free with no added sugar, high in fiber, Keto-friendly and low-carb with no artificial sweeteners or sugar alcohols.